-The contractor may not operate any machinery including a fuel driven compressor outside the demarcated area.
+The contractor must not operate any machinery including a fuel driven compressor outside the demarcated area.

-Where practical, all maintenance of plant and machinery on Site must be performed in workshops.
+Where practical, all maintenance of plant and machinery on Site must be performed in a workshop.
 If it is necessary to do maintenance outside of a workshop area, the Contractor must obtain the approval of the Engineer and the ECO prior to commencing activities

 All vehicles and equipment must be routinely inspected for fuel and oil leaks, kept in good working order and serviced regularly.
 Leaking equipment must be repaired immediately or removed from the Site.
 When servicing equipment, drip trays must be used to collect the waste oil and other lubricants.
-Drip trays must also be provided in construction areas for stationary plant (such as compressors) and for "parked" plant (such as scrapers, loaders, vehicles).
-Drip trays will be kept free of water that will float the oil to overspill.
-All drip trays / bungs to attain a 120% capacity of the plant fuel / oil capacity.
+Drip trays must also be provided in construction areas for stationary plant (such as compressors) and for "parked" plant (such as graders, loaders).
+Drip trays must be kept free of water that will float the oil and overspill.
+All drip trays / bunds must have a 120% capacity of the plant fuel / oil stored.

-Appropriate 2.5 kg (minimum requirement) dry powder SABS approved and service certified firefighting extinguisher must be a mandatory item on all vehicles working and moving on or off the construction site.
+Appropriate 2.5 kg (minimum requirement) dry powder SABS approved and service certified fire-fighting extinguisher must be a mandatory item on all vehicles working and moving on or off the construction site.

-17.7 Demarcating and fencing
+17.5 Demarcating and fencing